Civil servant car insurance

 Why do civil servants benefit from cheaper car insurance rates?

-The premium of your car insurance is determined by a variety of factors, with the civil service rate potentially offering a significant discount.
-Let's assume the regular annual premium for a comprehensive insurance is 800 euros.
-With a civil service discount of, for example, fifteen percent, you could save 120 euros annually.
-Some providers even offer up to thirty percent discount, which in this example would mean a saving of 240 euros.
-However, alongside the occupational group discount, other aspects also come into play.
-A high no-claims class (SF class) can reduce the premium by up to eighty percent.
-The regional class, which reflects the rate of claims at your place of residence, also affects the contribution – here there are differences of up to forty percent.
-The circle of drivers is also relevant: If only the policyholder is registered as the driver, this is usually cheaper than if there are multiple drivers, especially young drivers under 25 years.
-The annual mileage and where the vehicle is parked (garage versus street) are additional adjustment factors.
-Therefore, a precise comparison of different offers taking all individual characteristics into account is crucial.
+The premium for your motor insurance is determined by a variety of factors, and civil servant rates can make a significant discount possible.
+Let us assume that the standard annual premium for a comprehensive insurance policy is 800 euros.
+With a civil servant discount of, for example, fifteen percent, you could save 120 euros per year.
+Some providers even grant discounts of up to thirty percent, which in this example would mean savings of 240 euros.
+However, in addition to the occupational group discount, other factors also play a role.
+A high no-claims bonus class (NCB class) can reduce the premium by up to eighty percent.
+The regional class, which reflects the claims frequency in your area, also affects the contribution - here there can be differences of up to forty percent.
+The group of drivers is also relevant: if only the policyholder is listed as the driver, this is usually cheaper than having multiple drivers, especially young drivers under 25.
+Annual mileage and the vehicle's parking location (garage versus street) are further levers.
+A precise comparison of different offers, taking all individual characteristics into account, is therefore crucial.

-Proof and formalities: The B certificate and its significance
+Evidence and formalities: The B certificate and its significance

 Additional insurance benefits for civil servants beyond car insurance

-What happens when you change your employment status?
+What happens when your employment status changes?

-Your next step towards an optimized car insurance
+Your next step towards optimised car insurance

 FAQ